benjamincrozat/content/posts/laravel-best-practices.md

 - Stick to the defaults;
 - Defer as much work as possible to the framework.

-Whether you are running Laravel 10, 9 or 8, let's see in details how I can help you improve any codebase with tons of tips and tricks.
+Whether you are running Laravel 11, 10, or 9, let's see in details how I can help you improve any codebase with tons of tips and tricks.

-By the way, I wrote articles on [architecture best practices](https://benjamincrozat.com/laravel-architecture-best-practices#introduction), [RESTful APIs best practices](laravel-restful-api-best-practices), [security best practices](https://benjamincrozat.com/laravel-security-best-practices), and [testing best practices](/laravel-testing-best-practices) containing even more best practices, tips, and tricks that you will want to check out.

-**If you prefer a one-to-one call to show me your code and ask whatever question you might have, you can [book a session](/consulting), now.**
+**By the way, in addition to this article, let me recommend you great books to keep leveling up with Laravel:**
+- [Battle ready Laravel](/recommends/battle-ready-laravel) by Ash Allen.
+This will teach you a lot of new things to take your Laravel apps to the next level.
+- [Consuming APIs with Laravel](/recommends/consuming-apis-laravel) by Ash Allen too.
+If you thought you knew a lot about REST APIs, maybe you should see what Ash has to say.
+- [Mastering Laravel Validation Rules](/recommends/mastering-laravel-validation-rules) by Aaron Saray and Joel Clermont.
+This book teaches you how to ensure data integrity in your apps like a pro with super handy real world examples.

 ## Laravel best practices, tips, and tricks